Adjective Suffixes in English

 Summary

 In this reference, we’ve explored the concept of adjective suffixes, provided a list of the most common ones, and explained the meaning and 10 example words for each common adjective suffix in English.
-We hope that this helped you to understand the concept and apply it in your own life.
+We hope this helped you understand and apply the concept in your own life.

-Check out more references if you're interested in adjectives and different rules of using them.
+Check out more references if you're interested in adjectives and the different rules for using them.

 Make your next step to fluency with Promova